 One of the unwritten literary traditions is that some poems are gradually narrated and expanded by attributing them to the great and famous people of a nation or civilization.
-In the meantime, there are poems that have undergone all kinds of changes - increase, decrease or change - for various political, social or ideological reasons.
-These poems gradually go beyond the realm of linguistic rhetoric and enter the climate of ideology.
-The analysis of these poems can also affect various historical and social contexts of literary developments and reveal unknown aspects of literary criticism.
+Among them are poems that have undergone all kinds of variations – increase, decrease or change – for various political, social or ideological reasons.
+These poems gradually go beyond the realm of linguistic rhetoric and enter an ideological atmosphere.
+The analysis of these poems can affect various historical and social contexts of literary developments and reveal unknown aspects of literary criticism.
 In addition to the content of these poems, focusing on attributing them to influential and famous people can also show the trend of social and cultural change, because one of the most important tools of ideological structures is to rely on the potential of influential people.

-One of these poems is an elegy attributed to Fatima (PBUH) who has taken different roles in various historical and social contexts.
+One of these poems is an elegy attributed to Fatimah (PBUH) who has played different roles in various historical and social contexts.
 This poem has undergone many changes both in terms of quantity and quality and has been considered in different ways in different periods and geographical areas.
 Our main goal is to study the transformations of this poem.
-These changes can also show how a literary text can gradually become an ideological manifesto, and in proportion to these changes, the overall structure of the poem itself can change.
-Examining this poem as a model of ideological changes in a text can help us in a more general analysis.
-Also, by examining the changed forms and increases that occur in the following centuries, we can find out who tried to gradually turn this emotional poem into a religious and ideological manifesto, and what the motivations for doing so were.
+These changes can show how a literary text can gradually become an ideological manifesto, and in proportion to these changes, the overall structure of the poem itself can change.
+Examining this poem as a model of ideological changes in a text can help us in more general analyses.
+Also, by examining the changes and additions to the poem occurring in subsequent centuries, we can find out who tried to gradually turn this emotional poem into a religious and ideological manifesto, and what the motivations for doing so were.
 The general trend of poetry changes can also show a picture of the extent of ideological influence in different periods.

-Each category of sources is evaluated according to the time of writing and the authors, and then the "quantity" and "quality" of the poems of the elegy quoted in them are examined.
+Each category of sources is evaluated according to the time of writing and the authors, and then the quantity and quality of the poems quoted in them are examined.
 Then, the data obtained from these studies are evaluated and the type of changes is identified.
-This poem is generally attributed to four people in historical sources that three of them are women and one is an unknown man.
-Studies based on stylistics, history of literature and bibliography shows that most likely, the author of this poem is Hind Bint Osasa and not Fatimah Zahra (PBUH).
+This poem is generally attributed to four people in historical sources, three of whom are women and one is an unknown man.
+Studies based on stylistics, history of literature and bibliography show that most likely, the author of this poem is Hind Bint Osasa and not Fatimah Zahra (PBUH).
 This can show how poetry, in the process of changing from a literary to an ideological text, undergoes extra-textual changes and the original poet is gradually overshadowed.

 الكلمات الرئيسية [English]